dyconv/dyconv-server-zero/README.md

 DYCONV
 ======
-A vision of a better free-form group chat system.
-A general solution to a large number of underobserved flaws in the status quo.
+A concept for a better free-form group chat system.
+A general solution to a large number of underobserved flaws in the status quo, IRC and Twitter.

 To cut to the chase,